 Arizona

-There is no statewide tax on precious metals.
+No statewide sales tax on precious metals.

 Arkansas